SPC Vinyl flooring vs WPC

-On the vinyl flooring market, there are two types of rigid core luxury vinyl currently—stone plastic composite (SPC) and wood plastic composite (WPC) rigid vinyl flooring.
-Except the core layer, these two types of flooring are essentially the same makeup of layers.
+On the vinyl market, there are two types of rigid core luxury vinyl currently—stone plastic composite (SPC) and wood-plastic composite (WPC) rigid vinyl flooring.
+Except for the core layer, these two types of flooring are essentially the same makeup of layers.

 A plank of SPC or WPC is made up of the following from top to bottom: